pjdubya/nina-image-data/README.md

       source_folder: /config/pyscript/apps/nina-image-data/source
 ```

+NOTE: In this version, the image_folder location will be deleted and recreated each time this script is executed to ensure a clean data set.
+Be sure not to point at a folder you have any other data in!

 ### NINA
 - Install Web Session History Viewer in your NINA instance.
 After restarting NINA, update the plug-in's "web plugin state" to ON and set the port to an available port on the machine running NINA.